Dublin Irish Festival

+The Columbus Feis, Irish dance competition, occurs every year at the same time as the Irish Festival.

 Awards

 In 2006, the Festival was awarded an EXPY from Experience Columbus.
 The 2007 Festival was recognized by the International Festivals and Events Association with the Silver Grand Pinnacle Award, recognizing top events in the world.
 It was also selected by the American Bus Association as one of the top 100 events for 2009.
 The 2011 Irish Festival was honored with 7 International Festival and Events Association Haas & Wilkerson Pinnacle Awards.
 The Festival received gold in Best New Single Sponsor Program, Best TV Promotion Ad Spot and Best Merchandise.
 Silver in Best Social Media Site and Best T-shirt Design.
 Also the Festival took bronze in Best Individual Sponsorship Program and Best Single Magazine Display Ad.